 Continued from above: The Veterans Administration (VA) and the Veterans Outreach Center (VOC) will continue to exclusively serve veterans in the CoC geography.
 The VA and RHA are partners for the HUD VASH program and have developed the local VASH referral/application process and coordinated support services.
 The VA also partners with two Salvation Army programs-Booth Haven and Safe Haven-that have beds for veterans through the Grant and Per Diem program.
-Soldier ON has been awarded a SSVF grant to provide prevention and rapid re-housing services to veterans and their families in Monroe County, a programs previously administrated by VOC.
+The VOC was awarded a SSVF grant to provide prevention and rapid re-housing services to veterans and their families.
 The VOC and the VA will continue to operate programs for veterans returning from Iraq and Afghanistan to welcome them home and link them with employment and other mainstream resources to secure and stabilize their income.
 The YWCA has a MOU with the VOC to provide services to female veterans, and a TH program for female veterans, Zion House, which operates in a neighboring county will serve female veterans from Monroe County.
-To reduce the time in ES or TH, the CoC has encouraged PSH providers to adopt a Housing First approach, which has resulted in eliminating many preconditions (e.g., sobriety, minimum income threshold) that were previously barriers to housing entry.
-In addition, ESG funds have been used for rapid rehousing efforts, especially for families, to move them quickly to PH and reduce future episodes of homelessness.
-Data on the length of time that homeless individuals and families spend in CoC and ESGfunded ES, TH, and SH programs are included in HMIS and will be used to track changes over time.
+The average length of time participants remain in Emergency Shelter (ES) is 17 days, Transitional Housing (TH) 121 days, and Permanent Supportive Housing (PSH) 63 days.
+To reduce this time of homelessness, the CoC has encouraged PSH providers to adopt a Housing First approach, which has resulted in eliminating many preconditions (e.g., sobriety, minimum income threshold) that were previously barriers to housing entry.
+In addition, ESG funds have been used for rapid rehousing efforts, especially for families, to keep them from becoming homelessness.
+Data on the length of time that homeless individuals and families spend in CoC and ESG-funded ES, TH, and SH programs are included in HMIS and will be used to track changes over time.
 Non-HUD funded projects are represented among the over 70 community agencies in the HSN, where members are educated on best practices and tools that can be used to reduce the length of time individuals stay homeless.
 To reduce the extent to which individuals and families leaving homelessness experience additional homeless episodes, the CoC will utilize prevention, diversion, and short-term rental assistance, and arrears payments.
 The Monroe County DHS Diversion Unit will continue to assist those at risk of homelessness with payment for such costs as back taxes, mortgage payments, auto repairs, and tools/uniforms for jobs.
 Returns to homelessness are also decreased as the result of less stringent compliance demands for participants, automatic renewals of leases, and ensuring that discharges are in accordance with fair housing requirements.
-Data in HMIS is used to determine if and when individuals and families leaving TH, RRH, and PSH experience another episode of homelessness in those cases where either they exit to homelessness or they exit to permanent housing, but subsequently re-enter the homeless system in the CoC geography.
-To improve the housing stability of persons in permanent supportive housing, the CoC will utilize the local Coordinated Entry System to insure that households are directed to the housing and services that will best meet the needs of that household.
-Special attention is given to increasing access to mainstream supportive services and enhancing case/care management options to ensure effective integration of homeless housing & community-based services and supports.
+Data in HMIS can be used to determine if and when individuals and families leaving TH, RRH, and PSH experience another episode of homelessness in those cases where either they exit to homelessness or they exit to permanent housing, but subsequently re-enter the homeless system in the CoC geography.
+To improve the housing stability of persons in permanent supportive housing, the CoC will utilize the local Coordinated Access System established in 2014, to improve the likelihood of placing individuals and families in housing where they can either stay longer or move more quickly to selfsufficiency.
+Special attention is given to increasing access to mainstream supportive services and enhancing case/care management options to ensure effective integration of homeless housing &community-based services and supports.
 In addition, agencies are encouraged to adopt a housing first model, which would allow more participants to remain in their units and reduce the number exiting a project because of alcohol or drug related noncompliance.
 The CoC will use HMIS data each quarter to monitor the number of participants who remain in PSH or exit to a PH destination.